2025-26 college football bowl game odds, CFP picks, best bets, predictions from proven model

 SportsLine's computer model has revealed its college football bowl picks and CFP first-round predictions after 10,000 simulations of each game

-Two college football bowl games are in the books after the Celebration Bowl and the LA Bowl unfolded over the weekend.
-The 2025-26 college football bowl schedule really kicks into gear this week, however, with 10 matchups on the schedule, including the first round of the College Football Playoff.
-No. 8 Oklahoma is a 1.5-point underdog against No. 9 Alabama on Friday in the latest college football odds.
+Four FBS college football bowl games are in the books after the LA Bowl, Salute to Veterans Bowl, Cure Bowl and 68 Ventures Bowl all crowned winners.
+The 2025-26 college football bowl schedule rolls on with more games on Thursday and Friday, which is the day the first round of the College Football Playoff begins.
+No. 8 Oklahoma is a 1.5-point favorite against No. 9 Alabama on Friday in the latest college football odds in a spread that has flipped after Alabama was a short favorite.

 New users can also target the latest Underdog promo code, good for $75 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.